everledger/postcss-automath/README.md

 ## How does this differ to `postcss-calc`?

 They're (deliberately) trying to work towards the calc(...) standard, so for instance it doesn't support things like exponentials at the moment.
-This wraps up math.js so you have a wider range of things you can do.

 ## How does this differ to `postcss-math` & `postcss-mathjs`?